neighbourhoodie/stf-php-ansible/Properties.md

 ### wiki

-This playbook installs the following:
+`wiki` is the PHP Wiki running dokuwiki for `wiki.php.net`.
+The playbook installs the following:

 - apache2
 - libapache2-mod-php8.2